chirpwireless/docs.chirpwireless.io/docs/Dashboard/Browantbmh110.md

 ![Simple](image3a.jpg)

 ## Step 5

-Fill Out Gateway Name, Select your countries LoRaWAN frequency, and enter gateway EUI (Printed on the back of the gateway)
+Enter the Gateway Name, select your country's LoRaWAN frequency, and input the Gateway EUI (located on the back of the gateway).

 ![Simple](image4.jpg)

 ## Step 6

-You will receive a message that gateway was successfully added.
-Now you need to copy the LNS Adress and save and extract the certificates from the Zip file.
+After adding the gateway, you'll receive a confirmation message.
+Copy the LNS Address, download and extract the certificates from the provided Zip file.

 ![Simple](image5.jpg)

 ## Step 7

-Click next and you will receive a message that your Gatewway has been added.
+Click next to receive a notification confirming your Gateway has been added.

 ![Simple](image6.jpg)

 ## Step 8

-Now we need to connect to the gateway and load on it the certificates and connect it to WIFI so it can talk to the Chirp network.

-Plug in your Browan into an electrical outlet.
-Double check that yellow light is slowly blinking. (you are now ready to connect to it wia WiFi).
-Open Wifi connections and connect to your Browan Pro the password to the gateway is printed on the back label.
+To connect the gateway to the Chirp network, plug in your Browan to an electrical outlet.
+Ensure the yellow light blinks slowly (indicating readiness for WiFi connection).
+Connect to your Browan Pro via WiFi; the password is on the gateway's back label.

 ![Simple](image7.jpg)

 ## Step 9

-Once connected, open your Browser and surf to 192.168.4.1 **(!!!Important!
-Save connecting to WIFI as a last step. you will be disconnected from the gateway once WIFI is activated!!!!)**
+Once connected, navigate to 192.168.4.1 in your browser. **Important: Connect to WiFi last, as it will disconnect you from the gateway.**

 ![Simple](image8.jpg)

 ## Step 10

-Click on Step 1 and make sure that OTA is enabled.
+Enable OTA by clicking on Step 1 in the gateway's menu.

 ![Simple](image9.jpg)

 ## Step 11

-Then Click on step 2 to configure LoRa settings.
-Select LoRa Basics station and scroll to the bottow.
+Click on step 2 "configure LoRa settings".
+Select LoRa Basics station and scroll to the bottom of the screen.

 Enter the LNS Address that you have copied during gateway registration on Chirps dashboard

-wss://lora-eu868.cloud.chirpwireless.io:443
+**wss://lora-eu868.cloud.chirpwireless.io:443**

 and upload 3 certificated that you have extracted from a Zip file in Step 6